jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   TypeError: list.count() takes exactly one argument (0 given)

-I pass a value to the call
+I add a value to the call

 .. code-block:: python
   :emphasize-lines: 3